-Dr. Ahmed Alwani is the founder and president of the Fairfax University of America (FXUA) and its affiliated think tank, the Center for Global Policy (CGP).
+Dr. Ahmed Alwani is the founder and president of Newlines Institute for Strategy and Policy and its parent institution, Fairfax University of America (FXUA).
 He is a businessman based in northern Virginia with investments in the poultry, real estate, and education/training sectors.
-He is also the vice chairman and executive vice president of MarJac Poultry, Inc., and a member of the board of directors of MarJac Poultry, LLC, in Jasper, Alabama, and MarJac Poultry, LLC, in Hattiesburg, Mississippi.

 Like many children of immigrants, Dr. Alwani wants to give back to his adopted country and has a desire to help improve the human condition.
 He earned his initial degree in mechanical engineering and began his career at a major engineering firm in Baltimore, Maryland, in the late 1980s, but Dr. Alwani’s heart has always been in educational innovation and helping people realize their professional potential.
 It is this passion that led him to become an entrepreneur after many years in industrial operations and management.